 Bring the fish broth to a boil and add the saffron threads.
 Stir and keep warm.

 Add the oil to an oven proof casserole and, when it's hot, add the coriander, cumin, curry powder and turmeric.
 Cook for a minute or two.
 Add the rice and move it around to make sure it is well coated with the oil and spices.
 Add the bay leaf and some salt and pepper.
 Add the wine bring to a boil and reduce until half the liquid has been absorbed.
-Add the coconut milk and stir.
+Add the coconut milk and half the broth and stir.
 Cook the rice until almost all the liquid has been absorbed.
 Remove from the stove and nestle the shrimp in the rice.
 Place the fish filets on top.
+Add the other cup of broth.

 Cook in the preheated oven until the rice is fully cooked, about 10 more minutes.
 If you see that all the liquid has been absorbed and the rice is not fully cooked, add some wine and continue cooking for another 5 minutes.